Poyamo/Xanthin/README.md

 if you file not run ,Close and open again xanthin_loader.py and type file name with format. and after run type ~delete caches or ~delete cache and exit.
 <h1>Syntex</h1>
+for start xan file you always must use "void main or mains(" code.